ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 However, it is critical to understand that this process is **not transactional** in tools like Terraform.
 Unlike a database commit, a terraform apply operation is not atomic.
 If an error occurs midway through the execution, Terraform does not automatically roll back the changes.
 The operation halts, leaving the infrastructure in a partially applied state, which often requires manual intervention to reconcile.
 This stands in stark contrast to AWS CloudFormation, which is designed with a transactional model that attempts to automatically roll back to the last known stable state upon failure.

+### **The Declarative/Runtime Divide — Blueprints vs Reality**

+A critical source of complexity in modern systems is the conflation of two distinct kinds of state:

+1. **Declarative State (the blueprint):** The intended baseline captured in files (YAML/HCL) and schemas.
+Examples: container image tag, resource limits, autoscaler policy (e.g., `minReplicas`, `maxReplicas`, target utilization).
+2. **Runtime State (the reality):** The dynamic, continuously changing state produced by controllers in response to live conditions (Layer \-1).
+Examples: the current number of pods (e.g., 7) due to an HPA reacting to traffic, leader elections, in-flight job counts.

+The problem is that many APIs fail to clearly distinguish between the two.
+Allowing users to set `spec.replicas` in a `Deployment` while also enabling an HPA is a leaky abstraction: it invites declaring what is fundamentally a runtime-controlled value.
+The result is an ownership conflict and perpetual drift.

+This creates a predictable failure mode:

+- The declarative source (Git/Terraform) says `replicas: 3`.
+- The runtime engine (HPA) scales to 7.
+- A subsequent `kubectl apply` or `terraform apply` “corrects” the drift back to 3, fighting the control loop and risking an incident.

+The correct use of the ladder is to declare the **behavior** and invariants of the runtime (policy, bounds, targets), not to pin its **transient state**.
+Treat runtime values as observations, not configuration.

+#### Practical guardrails and patterns

+- Prefer policy over snapshots: configure autoscalers and controllers (bounds/targets), not their momentary outputs (replica counts, desired capacities).
+- If an autoscaler is enabled, do not set its target’s instantaneous knobs.
+In Kubernetes, manage `HorizontalPodAutoscaler` and omit or de-emphasize `Deployment.spec.replicas` to avoid fights.
+- In cloud autoscaling (e.g., ASG), treat `desiredCapacity` as runtime.
+Own `min/max` and policy; let the controller decide the momentary value.
+- Use Kubernetes server-side apply with field ownership so human/CI and controllers own disjoint fields.
+Avoid multi-writer contention on the same field.
+- Enforce ownership at the gate: admission policies and linters that reject PRs which set runtime-owned fields (e.g., `replicas` when HPA is present).
+- Provide safe operational overrides via short-lived, dynamic configs (feature flags/overrides with TTLs) rather than permanent Git commits.
+Ensure automatic expiry.
+- Surface runtime via status, metrics, and events.
+Never make status an input to configuration.

+#### Decision checklist: is this value declarative or runtime?

+- Does a control loop change it autonomously?
+If yes, it’s runtime.
+- Is it derived from live demand, health, or feedback?
+Runtime.
+- Is it a bound/limit/policy that constrains behavior?
+Declarative.
+- Are there multiple writers (human, CI, controller)?
+If yes, separate fields/ownership or redesign.
+- Would “correcting” it during an incident likely fight the system?
+If yes, make it an override with TTL, not a baseline.

+#### Concrete examples

+- Kubernetes: prefer declaring HPA policy; treat `Deployment.spec.replicas` as runtime when HPA exists.
+Baselines belong in HPA; live replica counts belong to the controller.25
+- Jobs/CronJobs: completion counts and active pods are status, not configuration.
+- Databases: storage class and backup policy are declarative; current replica lag, failover leadership, and connection counts are runtime.

 ### **The Kubernetes Anomaly: A Competing Reconciliation Model**

 In stark contrast to Terraform's discrete, user-triggered model stands the implicit, continuous reconciliation model of Kubernetes.
 When a user executes kubectl apply \-f manifest.yaml, they are not executing a discrete plan.
 Instead, they are writing the desired state specification directly into the etcd database of the Kubernetes control plane.21 This